Selected Performance Works

 NYPD Forensic Experts I: Grace (Laura Robards, L.) and II: Raksha (Monisha Shiva, R), doubting the popular wisdom that Basquiat died of a heroin overdose, reopen the cold case in order to bring the perpetrators to justice.
 Photo by Tennessee Reed.

-Young Blood (Brian Anthony Simmons), a brash grafitti artist in shorts made from the Black Nationalist Flag, berates down on his luck abstract painter Jack Brooks (Robert E. Turner), outside of the Hottentot Gallery which is about to open a show of the works from the collaboration between Baron DeWhit and Young Blood – Photo: Johathan Slaff.
+Young Blood (Brian Anthony Simmons), a brash grafitti artist in shorts made with the colors of the Black Nationalist Flag, berates down on his luck abstract painter Jack Brooks (Robert E. Turner), outside of the Hottentot Gallery which is about to open a show of the works from the collaboration between Baron DeWhit and Young Blood – Photo: Johathan Slaff.

 NYPD Detective Mary Van Helsing (Roz Fox, L) rescues Jennifer Blue (Kenya Wilson, R), who had become a victim of the vampire Baron De Whit, after she accepted his invitation to attend a party at his New York City townhouse.
 Photo by Jonathan Slaff.